 - Remove the shells and caps from your acorns with a nutcracker (or a hammer, if necessary).
-Acorns can be tough nuts to crack!
+Do not eat the raw meat of the acorns yet.

 - Alternatively, you can soak the raw acorns in cold water to leach the tannins out.
 Change the water when it turns a darker color.
 This process may take several days, depending on how long it takes for all the tannins to leach out of the acorn meat.

 It’s very important that the acorns dry to avoid rotting.
 Spread tannin-free acorns to dry on cookie sheets in a warm place.
 If it is hot out, lay the cookie sheets in the sun.
 Or, you could put them in an oven set to “warm.”
 You can also put the acorns in a dehydrator set on low heat.

 Eating Roasted Acorns